-- There is close distance with many connections within your opponent that give you a tough control on your opponent.
+- There is close distance with many connections within your opponent that give you tough control over your opponent.

-- It gives the BJJ player more reach to several submissions and sweeps including chokes (cross chokes …), shoulder lock (omoplata …), arm lock (armbars, wristlocks …), scissor sweeps, etc.
+- It gives the BJJ player more reach to several submissions and sweeps, including chokes (cross chokes …), shoulder locks (omoplata …), arm locks (armbars, wristlocks …), scissor sweeps, etc.

 - The closed guard gives you more leverage when it comes to the opponent’s upper body submission that will be available by breaking the opponent’s posture.

 - It is one of the hard guards to pass in Jiu-Jitsu in both gi and no-gi.

 - A white belt starts to perform properly many closed guard techniques in a short training period.

 - The open guard forces the BJJ player to be more creative, and till today there is unlimited creativity at the open guard.
 So, we see many new jiu-jitsu techniques and variations such as the lapel guard game, etc.

 - It gives you unlimited game transitions.
 Therefore, you can transit to the Dela Riva guard, lasso guard, spider guard, X guard, and other Brazilian jiu-jitsu positions.

 - It allows you to perform several sweeps and attacks effectively, including leg locks, triangles, armbars, omoplata, etc.